Preface: Welcome to the race—Quantity & quality of content

 Tip #1: Hone their craft

-One of the biggest traps designers can fall into is becoming complacent, using the same techniques and ideas over and over again.
+One of the biggest traps creatives can fall into is becoming complacent, using the same techniques and ideas over and over again.
 The world of design is rich and deep.
 One could spend a lifetime learning the ins and outs of all the different designers, movements and techniques, but the demands of work can stunt this learning.

-Encourage your designers to expand their knowledge base.
+Encourage your team to expand their knowledge base.
 This can be done through tutorial programs like Skillshare, Lynda or Udemy.
 On Netflix, there are many documentaries about design worth watching.
 There are also plenty of free tutorials and documentaries on YouTube.
 And even though it's not a visual medium, podcasts can be a great source of inspiration.
 Finally, you could offer to purchase books about graphic design, so the designers have a small library on-hand to help bust through the occasional creative block.

 If you don't have the time or budget to send them to those bigger conferences, there are often local meet-ups that offer many of the same experiences.
 Check out Creative Mornings or your local AIGA chapter to get plugged in.